bayramkzk/nvim-config/README.md

-My NeoVim <=0.5 config mostly written in lua.
+My NeoVim config mostly written in lua.
+Requires at least NoeVim version 0.5.

 ## Usage
-- Clone the repo to your nvim config folder of your OS
+- Clone the repo to your nvim config folder of your OS.
-- Install plugins by running `:PackerInstall`
+- Install plugins by running `:PackerInstall`.
-- Install and compile TreeSitter parsers for languages of your choice by running `:TSInstall <lang>` for better syntax highlighting
-  - You can use `:TSInstall maintained` to install *all* maintained parsers
+- Install and compile TreeSitter parsers for languages of your choice by running `:TSInstall <lang>` for better syntax highlighting.
+You can also use `:TSInstall maintained` to install *all* maintained parsers.
 - Install LSP clients of your choice using yarn/npm (or in any other way) and make sure they are in PATH.
 Currently configured ones:
   - `typescript-language-server` for javascript, typescript
   - `pyright` for python